eliagenini/kmstr/README.md

 ## Note

 This is a personal project and is not affiliated with Volkswagen or tillsteinbach.
-The code is available under [specific license].
+The code is available under the Creative Commons Zero v1.0 Universal License.

+### Acknowledgements

+This project uses the tillsteinbach/WeConnect-python API, which is licensed under the MIT License.